ajlennon/chomsky-nuremburg-analysis/about.md

 **Primary Source:** [Harvard Law School Library's Nuremberg Trials Project](https://nuremberg.law.harvard.edu/)

+**Archive Provenance:**
+- The Harvard Law School Library received the bulk of this collection in **1949**, following the conclusion of the trials
+- The library has since added documents donated by tribunal participants
+- The digitization project began in **1998** to preserve deteriorating documents and enhance accessibility
+- The archive has been recently released as a fully searchable online collection

 The Harvard collection includes:
+- Over 750,000 pages of documents
 - Trial transcripts (IMT and NMT trials)
 - Document books and exhibits
 - Evidence files
 - Photographs
 - Searchable full-text versions

+**Note:** The collection contains only Nuremberg Trials documents - it does not include Tokyo Trials materials, which is why Tokyo Trials claims are not reviewed in this analysis.

 ## Analysis Tool